mattybrad/drumkid2/manual.md

     - Drop rand 50%
     - Drop all 50%
 3. Press "Play"
-4. Select a preset beat by pressing "beat", then using the +/- buttons
+4. Select a preset beat by pressing "beat", then using the +/- buttons (beat #2 is a good starting point)
 5. Slowly decrease the "chance" knob to zero and notice how the beat is gradually silenced as the probability of each hit happening is reduced
 6. Slowly increase the "chance" knob back to 50% and beyond.
 As you increase past 50%, notice how more and more random hits are added to the beat, until at 100% you hear every sample being triggered over and over (100% probability).
 7. Set the "chance" back to around 2 o'clock (75%), so you can hear that the full original beat plus some random hits, and now try adjusting the "zoom" knob.
 As you increase the zoom, the beat will become busier as hits are triggered at smaller note values (8th-notes, 16th-notes, 32nd-notes, etc).
 These first two knobs, chance and zoom, are the heart of the machine, and I would recommend playing around with them for a while to get a feel of how they affect the beat.